 Is there anyone from Pakistan who has inspired you personally?

 Yeah, a lot of them actually.
 Especially the literature and music from Pakistan.
 Saadat Hasan Manto, Jon Elia, Faiz Ahmed Faiz, Ahmad Faraz, Qatell shifai, Nusrat Fateh Ali Khan are the few names.

 Tell us about India, Are there more similarities in India and Pakistan than differences?

 I think there are more similarities than differences between these two countries, we are practically same, same weather, languages, food, music, cultures.
 The differences are rather just on the political front.

 How many films have you made?
-And which one is your favorite?
+And which one is your favourite?

 I have worked mostly in Non-Fiction Genre.
 One Documentary is also under post production.
 I have shot a lot of digital films for various brands.
 I have shot several short films as well.
 Extensively covered motorsports all over the country.

-I have also been traveling and filmed all across India and Europe and Bhutan for my travel Series ‘I Walk the Earth’.
+I have also been travelling and filmed all across India and Europe and Bhutan for my travel Series ‘I Walk the Earth’.

-I think my favorite work of mine would be a short film that I shot, called Samaantar.
+I think my favourite work of mine would be a short film that I shot, called Samaantar.